ComfyUI Extension: Thought Bubble

 How to Use

-1. Add the ThoughtBubble node to your workflow (it can be found in the "Widget Examples" category).
+1. Add the ThoughtBubble node to your workflow (it can be found in the "Workflow Efficiency" category).

-• Create a box: Left-click and drag on an empty area of the canvas.
+• Create a box: Left-click and drag on an empty area of the canvas, or double-click to open a creation menu.

 • Move a box: Click and drag the header of any box.